Beliavsky/Fortran-code-on-GitHub/README.md

 [Cyclone](https://github.com/BruceMilton/Cyclone): cyclotron orbit code by Bruce F. Milton.
 It calculates orbits using both magnetic and electric field maps and is therefore useful for central region design.

+[DDCalc](https://github.com/GambitBSM/DDCalc): set of routines and a frontend for doing various dark matter direct detection calculations for several experimental results, from GambitBSM.
+Most notably, these include Poisson likelihoods (binned and unbinned) and p-values based on the maximum gap method (Yellin 2002).

 [dmfortfactor](https://github.com/ogorton/dmfortfactor): program for experimental WIMP analysis that computes the differential event rate per recoil energy for WIMP-nucleon scattering events, by Calvin Johnson and Oliver Gorton

 [DPMJET](https://github.com/DPMJET/DPMJET): Monte Carlo event generator for hadron, photon and nuclear collisions with a several decade-long history.
 DPMJET is an integral part of FLUKA, a fully integrated particle physics MonteCarlo simulation package, acting as event generator for nucleus-nucleus collisions above 5 GeV/nucleon and for hadronic collisions at high energies.